-Don’t want to order 5 different types of supplement?
+Don’t want to order 5 different types of supplements?

-This gets even better if you are become an Amazon prime member as you can get up to 20% off on the subscribe and save vitamins section which also contains quite a few supplements like vitamin D3 and K2, folic acid, ZMA, and just about any other vitamin you can think of.
+This gets even better if you become an Amazon prime member as you can get up to 20% extra off on some items in the subscribe and save vitamins, minerals and supplements section which also contains quite a few supplements like vitamin D3 and K2, folic acid, ZMA, and just about any other vitamin you can think of.

 These codes are stackable with subscribe and save, usually only on the first subscription, however.

-Just visit the coupon codes page here and have a scout around to see if they are doing offers on the supplements you need.
+Just visit the Subscribe & Save coupon codes page here and have a scout around to see if they are doing offers on the supplements you need.
 You can, of course, also use this on any other items you might have been subscribing to bump up your order to 5 items.

 Check on the left side of the screen to sort by the departments, and you can also sort by deal types.